Hallmark Channel: Original movies

 The network's made-for-TV movies are characterized as family-friendly and inspirational, ranging from holiday-themed films to westerns.
 In the early stages of the channel's development, Hallmark Channel had a steady one-movie-a-month, or 12-a-year, production schedule with the films mainly being produced by RHI Entertainment.
 However, in 2008, Crown Media had ramped up its production schedule to approximately 30 movies a year and opened up two other production companies, though RHI still produces some movies for Hallmark Channel.
-The network premiered 35 original movies during the period from 2009 to 2010.
+The network premiered 35 original movies during the period from 2009 to 2010, with production ramping up further in the years that followed.

 Hallmark original movies were budgeted at $2.2 million in 2007.
-Hallmark does not pay the full cost of films, thus the production company deficit-financed them.
+Hallmark does not pay the full cost of films, thus they are often deficit-financed by their producers.
+Many of Hallmark Channel's productions are produced in Canada, using local talent and filming locations (including a preference towards location shoots instead of sound stages) to reduce production costs.
+A number of actors and actresses have become known for frequent appearances in Hallmark Channel movies.

+The New Yorker felt that the often-formulaic structure of Hallmark's films contributed to their popularity, describing them as usually featuring "independent women with interesting jobs", "appealing romantic prospects", and often being set in towns where residents "care for one another, run viable small businesses, and compete in gingerbread bake-offs—America as we might wish it were, and as some believe it once was."